Pie Town, New Mexico: Tourism

 Pie Town is located along U.S. 60, 83 mi west of Socorro and approximately 290 mi east of Phoenix, Arizona.
 Albuquerque is 136 mi to the northeast by other highways.

 The center of Pie Town is 2 mi west of where US 60 crosses the Continental Divide, and some visitors arrive by way of the Continental Divide Trail (CDT) that provides a respite between Silver City and Grants, New Mexico.
 For cyclists, equestrians, motorcyclists, and hikers, Pie Town provides a number of services, including lodging, supplies, and unique flavors of pie on request.
 In June 2007, three residents of Pie Town, Nita Larronde, Don Kearney, and Kathy Knapp, were awarded the Curry Trail Angel Award by the Adventure Cycling Association in recognition for their kindness and generosity.

 The area of Pie Town is rich in relics of the Native Americans.
 Many Anasazi and Acoma pottery shards have been found in the area, along with grinding slicks, an ancient axe head, and petrified wood.
 Some fossilized bones have been found on the ground.
 The ruins of Native American communities, which consist of one to a few dozen structures, are found here.

 The Pie Town Annual Pie Festival includes a pie-baking contest, games and races, music, food, and arts and crafts.

+Alongside traditional events like pie-eating and pie-baking, the Pie Town Pie Festival features a horned toad racing tournament.
+Locals and tourists capture their own horned lizards (which are locally called toads).
+The competitors get the lizards from the surrounding high desert and register them for the race.
+Once registered, the race begins, and they cheer on the lizards as they sprint to the edges of a drawn circle.